MohammadGhanaym/Data-Analysis-Projects/CRM Sales Opportunities Analysis/README.md

 - What are the trends in win rate over time?
 - Which region has a high loss of deals?
 - What is the average time to close a deal per sales team?
--
 - What is the total bookings for each sales agent?
 - What is the average time to close a deal per sales agent?
-- Which products have a high win rate?
-- What is the average deal size per product?
+- Which sales agent has the top performance?

 ## **Data Assessing**
 - For this step, we will use **Power Query**.